influxdata/telegraf/plugins/outputs/mqtt/README.md

   # tls_key = "/etc/telegraf/key.pem"
   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false

   ## When true, metrics will be sent in one MQTT message per flush.
 Otherwise,
   ## metrics are written one metric per MQTT message.
   # batch = false

+  ## When true, metric will have RETAIN flag set, making broker cache entries until someone
+  ## actually reads it
+  # retain = flase

   ## Data format to output.
   # data_format = "influx"